Tim Collins (band manager): History with Aerosmith

-At the end of 1994, the 18-month Get a Grip Tour concluded, and the band wanted to take an extensive break before recording its next Columbia Recordsalbum, Nine Lives.
+At the end of 1994, the 18-month Get a Grip Tour concluded, and the band wanted to take an extensive break before recording its next Columbia Records album, Nine Lives.
 Columbia, however, had a substantial investment in the band and did not want the record delayed.
 Executives pressured Collins and the band for a faster release.
 Collins and his team created structure for the band to more timely meet their contractual obligation, but the band members did not like it.
 Recording for Aerosmith was a long process, often causing contention among the bandmates.
-In the mid-1990s, Tyler and Perry were working with producer/songwriter Glen Ballard, writing, recording, and rehearsing songs, often in sessions in Miami, Florida.
+In the mid-1990s, Tyler and Perry were working with producer and songwriter Glen Ballard, writing, recording, and rehearsing songs, often in sessions in Miami, Florida.
 This, however, was not unusual, as the two often wrote together and brought songs back to the band.

 Nonetheless, Columbia executives felt that, since Tyler and Perry were working independently with Ballard and the entire band would not be working together for months at a time, Aerosmith could break up.
-Drummer Joey Kramer also experienced health issues during preproduction.
+Drummer Joey Kramer also experienced health issues during pre-production.
 Columbia was afraid that Collins could not get the band to meet its commitments.
 The situation created significant tension, and Aerosmith fired Collins in July 1996.

 Life After Aerosmith

-Tim Collins has remained active in the music, recovery, and business communities.
-Through his company, Collins Management, Tim is often a "turn-around" consultant for artists, corporations, and non-profits around the globe.
+Collins has remained active in the music, recovery, and business communities.
+Through his company, Collins Management, he is often a "turn-around" consultant for artists, corporations, and non-profits around the globe.
 He frequently lectures or speaks at colleges.
 Now residing in Arizona, he is active in the design and implementation of 12-Step Recovery Programs.
 He also mentors students and is active with environmental issues, dog training (for disabilities and rescue), writing, and photography.

 Collins is on or has served on the following boards: